Call Mon-Sun:

 Alternative Therapies

-Research in the field of mental health is constantly evolving, meaning that new therapies and forms of treatment are regularly being discovered.
-For instance, certain kinds of physical activity have been linked to improved mental health.
+Research in the field of mental health is constantly evolving, meaning that new therapies and forms of treatment are becoming more frequently utilized.
+For instance, certain kinds of physical exercise, including yoga have been linked to improved mental health and are beginning to show up in treatment more commonly.25

 Sources: